-It’s also recommended by the American Association of Neurological Surgeons and the Congress of Neurological Surgeons’ Guidelines for the Management of Acute Cervical Spine and Spinal Cord Injuries that mean arterial blood pressure (MAP) is maintained at 85–90 mmHg for the first 7 days following acute SCI.
+It’s also recommended by the American Association of Neurological Surgeons and the Congress of Neurological Surgeons’ Guidelines that mean arterial blood pressure (MAP) is maintained at 85–90 mmHg for the first 7 days following acute SCI.

 Up next, we’ll compare and contrast the differences between two types of shock that may occur following a spinal cord injury.

 Neurogenic Shock vs. Spinal Shock

 Neurogenic shock and spinal shock are two separate conditions that are often confused for one another because they can both occur after a spinal cord injury.
 Additionally, they can also share symptoms including hypotension and bradycardia.

 Unlike neurogenic shock (which predominantly occurs at the T6 level of injury or higher), spinal shock can occur following injury to any region of the spinal cord.

 Neurogenic shock refers to a disruption of the sympathetic nervous system that affects tone in the blood vessels.
 Without sympathetic tone, blood cannot efficiently circulate throughout the body, which results in a decreased heart rate, low blood pressure, and temperature dysregulation.

-In contrast, spinal shock results in the temporary loss of all motor, sensory, and reflex functions below your level of injury.
+In contrast, spinal shock results in the temporary loss of all motor, sensory, and reflex functions below one’s level of injury.
 It’s caused by inflammation and swelling of the spinal cord, which restricts blood flow below the level of injury.
 Once the spinal cord is stabilized and swelling dies down, individuals may gradually recover some reflexes, sensation, and motor control.
 This will primarily depend on the severity of the spinal cord injury.